AmethystCane/Data-Analysis-on-Sales-Figures/README.md

-# Shout Outs
+# Data-Analysis-on-Sales-Figures
+Download the CSV and python files :smile:

 In collaboration with my wonderful teammates in Code First Girls!

-# To Do
-Download the CSV and python files :smile: